member926/portfolio/content/post/hybrid.md

 description = "Twitch Clip Compilation" image = "https://i.ytimg.com/vi/cvZb0aNwdMo/maxresdefault.jpg"
 tags = [
-    "Gaming",
+    "Gaming", "Twitch"
 ]
 archives = ["2019/04"]
 +++
-Video for a Youtube channel with 500k subscribers
+Video for The Youtube channel HybridPanda with 500k subscribers

 {{< youtube cvZb0aNwdMo >}}

-This video was created for the Youtube Channel HybridPanda using Twitch clips from their Twitch Channel.
+This video was created using clips from their Twitch Channel.
 <!--more-->

 Some things to showcase here are my ability to compile usable footage, transitions, compatable music and comedic timing.